hectorcanovas/euclid_documentation/euclid_documentation_hcanovas_v2.rst

 1.8 Spectra
 ^^^^^^^^^^^^^^^^^^

-In the Archive the 1D Spectra data (noting that in Euclid Q1 only the red part of the spectra is available) is served via the the Datalink_ (a data access protocol compliant with the IVOA_ architecture) service.
+In the Archive the 1D Spectra data  is served via the the Datalink_ (a data access protocol compliant with the IVOA_ architecture) service.
 Programmatically, this product is accessible via the get_spectrum_ method (see the
 `Access to spectra <https://s2e2.cosmos.esa.int/www/ek_iscience/Access_to_spectra.html>`_ section in the Archive help for more information about this product).

 **Notes:** As it happens when accessing to other Euclid products: